-It is important to note that Council is exceeding the minimum renewal requirements as projected for the next 10-year period for the roads, kerbing, footpaths and bridges portfolio which make up 85% of its assets.
-This will be monitored closely particularly after each asset condition review with the next one due in 2023.
+It is important to note that Council has satisfied the minimum renewal requirements as projected for the first three years of the 10-year period for the roads, kerbing, footpaths and bridges portfolio, which make up 85% of its assets.
+This will be monitored closely particularly after each asset condition review with the next one due in 2026.
+This will also be closely scrutinised when the 2025 Long-Term Financial Plan is developed.